-Filing your taxes can be one of the most challenging things that you do every year.
-Not only is it a dull and tedious process, but there are also a lot of things that can go wrong if you are not careful.
+Filing your taxes can be one of the most challenging processes that you do each year.
+Not only is it a tedious task, but there are many elements that can go wrong if you are not careful.
 Missing deadlines and making calculation errors is only the start of your problems.
-In this article, you’ll learn about avoiding and mitigating potential IRS penalties that will add to your tax burden.
+Failure to meet certain requirements can result in IRS penalties that will add to your tax burden.
 To mitigate or avoid such problems altogether, consider the following information as you look towards filing your tax return.

-First and foremost, mark up April 15, 2019, on your calendar right away.
-That’s your hard deadline to send something to the IRS this year before you get into some problems.
-If you send in your tax return by that date, then you’re all set.
-It’s also worth noting that if the due date on a particular year lands on a holiday or a weekend, then you will have until the end of the next business day to send in your tax return.
-April 15, 2019, is a Monday, so that doesn’t apply, but it might in future years.
+First and foremost, mark April 15 on your calendar.
+This is the hard deadline to file a tax return with the IRS each year to avoid additional problems.
+It is worth noting that if the due date on a particular year lands on a holiday or a weekend, then you will have until the end of the next business day to send in your tax return.

-If you can’t make that date, then you’re going to have to send in Form 4868 to get a six-month extension.
-Whether or not this extension is granted by the IRS, keep in mind that you will have to pay interest on taxes you haven’t paid no matter the reason.
+If you can’t make the deadline, then you will be required to send in Form 4868 to get a six-month extension.
+Whether or not this extension is granted by the IRS, keep in mind that you will have to pay interest on the taxes that you haven’t paid during this time.
 Also, you may find yourself still needing to pay a late penalty.
-This penalty can range from 5% to 25% of the amount due depending on how late the filing ends up being.
-If you do have a valid explanation for filing late, then attach a document explaining it on your tax return when you do send it in.
+This penalty can range from 5 percent to 25 percent of the amount due depending on how late the filing ends up being.
+If you do have a valid explanation for filing late, then attach relevant documentation to your tax return explaining the situation in detail.

-Now you know to send in your tax returns on time, but you’re not out of the woods just yet.
-You’re still in for a world of hurt if your number crunching skills aren’t up to snuff.
-Primarily, understating your income in your tax return is an excellent way to become the IRS’s target.
-On top of having to pay the proper amount, 20% of the understated amount will be added as a penalty.
-All of this will also accrue interest over time, so make sure you get it all right from the start.
+Understating your income on your tax return is an excellent way to fall under IRS scrutiny.
+On top of having to pay the proper amount, 20 percent of the understated amount will be added as a penalty.
+All of this will also accrue interest over time, so make sure to be as accurate as possible from the start.

-On the other side of the coin, you should also make an effort to not accidentally overstate your income either.
+On the other side of the coin, you should also make an effort to avoid accidentally overstating your income.
 Firstly, you don’t want to pay more taxes than is necessary.
 Secondly, it becomes quite difficult to prove that you have overstated your income after the fact.
-You’ll have to send an amended return and include documented evidence that there was some problem with the original.
+You’ll need to submit an amended tax return and include documented evidence pertaining to the discrepancy in the original.

 Tax deductions can be beneficial to make sure that you get to keep the most of your hard-earned money.
 Of course, this is only true so long as you make sure to do it properly.
 Otherwise, you’re going to find your attempts at saving money be very counter-productive.
 For the most part, it just comes down to reading up on the rules and regulations surrounding whatever deductions you’re trying to get.

-Now we know some ways in which we can avoid IRS penalties, but let’s say that we get a penalty anyway.
+If despite your best efforts, you receive a penalty from the IRS, there are ways to alleviate the situation.
 Depending on the circumstances in which you were given these penalties, you may be able to apply for penalty relief.
-There are a few different kinds of assistance that are available, so let’s give them a rundown.
+There are a few different kinds of assistance that are available:

 The IRS website has an online self-help tool that will guide you through the process of getting the relief that you need.
-The online tool itself will only really apply if you qualify for reasonable cause relief or if you were misled by IRS staff.
+The online tool itself will only apply if you qualify for reasonable cause relief or if you were misled by an IRS administrative error.
 In any other case, the tool will instruct you to file an appeal instead.